NixOS/ofborg/README.md

 @ofborg test list of tests
 ```

-This will run `nix-build ./nixos/release.nix -A tests.list -A tests.of -A
+This will run `nix-build ./default.nix -A nixosTests.list -A nixosTests.of -A
-tests.tests` from the root of the Nixpkgs checkout.
+nixosTests.tests` from the root of the Nixpkgs checkout.

 Tests will run on all allowed machines.
 For more information, see the "[Trusted
 Users](#trusted-users)" section.